cmu-phil/tetrad/README.md

 # Install

 Here is our [GitHub URL](https://github.com/cmu-phil/tetrad).
-All of our code is public and we welcome suggestions, expecially if you have awesome algorithms that outperform ours.

-Here are some [instructions on how to set this project up in IntelliJ IDEA](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Tetrad-in-IntelliJ-IDEA).
+Also, here are some [instructions on how to set this project up in IntelliJ IDEA](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Tetrad-in-IntelliJ-IDEA).
 You can run the Tetrad lifecycle package target and launch the "-launch" jar that is  built in the target directory.

 The project contains fairly well-developed code in these packages:
 * tetrad